 Artist In Residence Program & Artist Retreats

-Artists can choose to remain apart or traverse the . mile to our public compound and share in various community events offered on the ranch.
-For example, we host JAM Wednesday in the Spring, Summer and Fall during which locals byo dinner and drinks and attend a 3-hour local, live music and poetry open mic gathering.
-In November, 2017 River Ridge Institute will present the Fall Foothill Festival in which live music, local art, great food and beverages will pair with nature walks, ranch tours and demonstrations.
+Artists can choose to remain apart or traverse the 1/3 mile to our public compound and share in various community events offered on the ranch.
+For example, we host concerts in the Spring and Fall during which locals BYO dinner and drinks and attend a free musical gathering.
+In Spring, 2020, River Ridge Institute will present the Sunday Series of concerts featuring female-fronted talent.
+On Saturday, November 7, 2020 is our 4th Annual Foothills Festival in which live music, local art, great food and beverages will pair with nature walks, ranch tours and demonstrations.
 Resident Artists are provided free access to the Institute’s public offerings.

 In the other direction, north on Balch Park Road, you’ll encounter Mountain Home State Forest, Balch Park, various public campgrounds in the Sequoia National Forest.
 Or, turn onto Yokohl Drive and explore Yokohl Valley, Exeter, Visalia, Three Rivers, Sequoia and Kings Canyon National Parks.

 Pasture Cabin amid our pasture and oak grove.